 If you don’t take proper care of your teeth and manage your oral care, you may find yourself in an unexpectedly painful and expensive situation.
 However, if you maintain proper home preventive care, paired with proper professional care, you can limit how often you’ll need to replace or repair teeth.

 If it’s been a while since your last dental visit, what are you waiting for?
-Schedule an appointment today, and create a dental relationship that will ensure the health of your mouth for years to come.
+Schedule an appointment today in Green Bay, WI, and create a dental relationship that will ensure the health of your mouth for years to come.